Ilydocus/frp-prototype/README.md

 #Description

-Implementation of a simplified version of the "attach UE" procedure in the RRC protocol of LTE, using the functional reactive programming (FRP) paradigm and Haskell.
+Implementation of a simplified version of the connection setup procedure of the RRC protocol in LTE, using the functional reactive programming (FRP) paradigm and Haskell.

 The Haskell libray used for FRP is [Reactive-banana](http://www.haskell.org/haskellwiki/Reactive-banana).